-Half time came around with the score 0-0 and a jelly baby break was very welcome for all.
+Half time came around with the score nil-nil and a jelly baby break was very welcome for all.
 The message was to tighten things up, hold our positions and pass more accurately.

-Boom, the goals came thick and fast directly after half time, with Stortford netting first.
+Boom!
+The goals came thick and fast directly after half time, with Stortford netting first.
 This was swiftly followed by a perfectly executed short corner routine from South, with Izzy smashing the backboard with her effort.
-Stortford levelled things up again and managed a further goal which was deflected in from a seemingly impossible head height to make it 3-1.
+Stortford levelled things up again and managed a further goal which was deflected in from a seemingly impossible head height to make it three-one.